jarviscanada/jarvis_data_eng_MinhPhuongly/core_java/jdbc/README.md

 create CRUD functions for working with Customer table in the database using an instance of the Customer class.

-Note: There is another OrderDAO which has the same design pattern with the CustomerDAO.
-It was implemented to retrieve data from multiple tables.
+Note: The OrderDAO class share the same pattern with the CustomerDAO class.

 # Test
 The database was implemented using sql files through psql CLIs and